Unfazed by dress slip, French skaters move into gold-medal showdown with Virtue and Moir

 Virtue and Moir, Olympic champions in the ice dance in 2010, broke their own world record in the short program, with a score of 83.67 on Monday.
 That topped their previous high mark of 82.68, set at Skate Canada International in the fall.

 Papadakis and Cizeron managed to score 81.93, putting them in second place.
-A mere three-quarters of a point separates the world's best ice dance teams before the long program.
+A mere 1.74 points separate the world's best ice-dance teams before the long program.

 "We have a lot of work to do tomorrow and we expect we'll have the butterflies flying again," Moir said afterward.